EarlJr53/comprobo-warmup/README.md

 ### Drive Square

-For DriveSquare, we were tasked with making the Neato drive in the shape of a square.
+For Drive Square, we were tasked with making the Neato drive in the shape of a square.
 One option to make this happen was using the odometry from the robot's encoders to estimate how far it has moved and what angle it is turned to.
 Instead, we decided to just use timers.
 In our implementation, the robot drives forward for a given time period, turns left for a given time period, and repeats 3 more times until it has drawn a square.

 ![A GIF of a robotic vacuum cleaner driving in a square.](images/drive_square.gif "A demo of the Drive Square functionality (3x speed)")